-Each month we publish a project update -- ENews.
+During construction we published a project update -- ENews.
+Our last issue was distributed in August.
 Older issues are posted at the bottom of this page

 May 2013 -- Thompson Creek Metals hosted its annual general meeting May 9 in Denver.
 Click on the bullet below to view the AGM presentation, including an update on Mount Milligan.